youtype/awscliv2/README.md

 ## How to help

 - Ping AWS team to release an official PyPI package
-- Help me to test MacOS installer and add Windows installer
 - Share your experience in issues

 ## Versioning